davidski/evaluator/cran-comments.md

 ## Update

-This is a bug-fix update for an existing package.
+This is a functionality and bug-fix update for an existing package.

 ## Test environments

-* local Windows 10 64 install, R 3.4.2
+* local Windows 10 64 install, R 3.4.3
-* local OS X, R 3.4.2
+* local OS X, R 3.4.3
 * Windows 64 (on appveyor), R 3.4.2
 * Ubuntu 14.04 (on travis-ci), R 3.4.2
 * OS X 10.12 (on travis-ci), R 3.4.2